This website is under development.

 Our Fire Safe Council proposes a Public / Private Partnership with SFPUC that will help fund the services needed to manage our watersheds and prevent catastrophic complex wildfires, in perpetuity.
 For $12 per month the 2.7 million Bay Area water users accounts can accomplish this goal together, and prevent a San Francisco Peninsula Watershed Perfect FireStorm.

-Our Save Our Watershed Campaign Will Begin Here
+Our Campaign Begins Here

 1. Engage the expertise of Forest Fuel Management Specialists

 2. Remove thousands of tons of dead trees and brush fuel from the 23,000 acres of San Francisco Peninsula Watershed lands adjacent to Highway 280 and El Granada’s Quarry-Wicklow Park by completing the Wicklow Fuel Management Plan by December 2024.